kanishkan91/Python-DataUpdate-DataProcessor-kbn/README.md

 data in general.
 The module can be used to process data from the following sources,
 1) World Bank World Development Indicators (WDI)
 2) UNESCO Education indicators(UIS)
-3) FAO Food Balance Sheets (FAO)
+3) FAO Food Balance Sheets consolidated data (FAO)
-4) IMF Global Finance Statistics (IMF GFS)
+4) IMF Global Finance Statistics (IMF GFS) (Revenue and Expenditure Data)
+5) Health detailed data file from IHME
-5) Health data from the Institute for Health and Metric Evaluation (IHME)
+6) Health data from the Institute for Health and Metric Evaluation (IHME)
-6) Water data from FAO AQUASTAT
+7) Water data from FAO AQUASTAT
-7) Energy data from EIA
+8) Energy data from EIA

-Currently this module can be run as is on Windows.
-For usage on Macs, the user may have to make changes to the code lines which specify paths.
+9) Fish detailed agricultural data (FAO FBS Fish)

 Instructions for users new to Python:
 1) Download and install the latest version of Pycharm for your computer here- https://www.jetbrains.com/pycharm/